beisong7/Jsgapi/readme.md

 ## About JsG-API

 JsG-API is a bootstrap jquery plugin that loads your image gallery.
-I built it to solve my challenge of using foreign
+I built it to solve my challenge of using huge php or js packages to do something so little as this.
+This small project was supported by Laravel's `response()->json($query->paginate($val))` which makes it easy to fetch more data

 ## How to Use